nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### 1.2 How to Use This Developer Guide

 Firstly, refer to [Section 2.
-Setting Up](#2-setting-up) for instructions on setting up UniTracker on and IDE on your local computer.
+Setting Up](#2-setting-up) for instructions on setting up UniTracker on an IDE on your local computer.

 Once UniTracker is up and running, you can refer to the [table of contents](#table-of-contents) to navigate to specific sections to explore and learn about our different features and how they were implemented.